-For more DIY kitchen information be sure to sign up for our newsletter to receive our FREE e-book for subscribers, Health Wise Food Storage.
-Inside you’ll find a 12 month canning schedule, advice for making the dinner hour better, as well as goal prompts and inventory sheets to get your home storage program organized this year.
+If you like this corn cob jelly low sugar recipe, be sure to sign up for our newsletter to receive our FREE e-book for subscribers, Health Wise Food Storage.
+Inside you’ll find a 12-month canning schedule, advice for making the dinner hour better, as well as goal prompts and inventory sheets to get your home storage program organized this year.
 PLUS, you’ll receive the access code to your exclusive member library full of more free resources for our readers.
 We’d love to have you join the newsletter family!

 When you’re canning corn, you end up with a pile of corn cobs.
 I usually just feed them to the chickens and don’t think anything about it.

 I rarely make jelly because I prefer jam, with all its chunks and stuff inside.
 However, there I was reading along on some canning book and it mentioned corn cob jelly.
 I had never heard of it before but after some Googling discovered that there are recipes all over the place.

 I’m giving you the recipe I created to use with my Pomona’s Pectin because the biggest problem with the other recipes I found was that they called for equal parts corn cob juice to sugar.
 Bleh.